 You may feel on top form during the fertile window.
 As well as feeling great, your skin is likely to appear stronger and healthier as collagen levels remain high.
 While some women may glow, others may get some pimples at this point as skin is prone to become a little oilier.
 Enjoy the natural glow, and keep your face cleansed to avoid early breakouts.

 Hormones and oily skin

 After ovulation, your body starts to produce the hormone progesterone.
 This causes a few changes to happen, including a rise in basal body temperature.
-Progesterone also causes the production of sebum, a thick oily substance which acts as a natural skin lubricant.
-This can cause our pores to clog and makes us more prone to breakouts during luteal phase.
-Cleanse regularly and soak up any excess oil on the skin with your favourite face mask.
+Progesterone also causes the production of sebum, a thick oily substance that acts as a natural skin lubricant.
+This can cause our pores to clog and makes us more prone to breakouts during the luteal phase.
+Cleanse regularly and soak up any excess oil on the skin with your favorite face mask.

 PMS: skin is puffy

 Retaining water in the lead up to your period is fairly common.
 For many of us, our skin looks puffier during this time.
 The cravings that come with PMS can also mean we tend to indulge in less healthy options, which in turn can have an impact on our complexion.
 Be kind to yourself and drink plenty of water during this time to help keep skin clear.

 We hope you’ve enjoyed learning about period skincare, the link between skin and hormones and how you can look after your skin during the different phases of your menstrual cycle.
 Keeping track of the changes in your body is just one part of using Natural Cycles.
 As well as teaching us about our unique cycle, the app can also be used as a hormone-free birth control option or to plan a pregnancy.